cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 and only then `cdk8s synth`.

 > Otherwise, the Kubernetes manifests will contain a string representation of the tokens (e.g `${Token[TOKEN.25]}`),
 > instead of the concrete values.
+To learn more AWS CDK tokens, see [here](https://docs.aws.amazon.com/cdk/v2/guide/tokens.html).

 #### CDK For Terraform